 We conducted research to find the launch years of all outlets on the map that were not categorized as "new" or "new outlet produced by merger."
 Of the 796 map markers that represent other types of service changes, 158 outlets were confirmed to have launched since 2008.
+No launch year information could be found for 13 local news outlets.
 These results allow us to paint a fuller picture of what has been happening to news outlets launched during our study period.
 Notably:

-- 228 new local news outlets launched between 2008 and June 1, 2024 in 160 communities that have not experienced any other service changes.
-They appear on the map as "new" or "new outlet produced by merger" markers. - 158 local news outlets launched between 2008 and June 1, 2024, but subsequently experienced other changes in service.
+- 228 new local news outlets launched between 2008 and June 1, 2024 in 160 communities that remain open and have not experienced any other service changes.
+They appear on the map as "new" or "new outlet produced by merger" markers. - \158 local news outlets launched between 2008 and June 1, 2024, but subsequently experienced other changes in service.
 They are currently represented on the map as the following types of markers:

 Current marker type Number of outlets

 Closed 109

 Closed due to merger 17

 Decrease in service 5

 Increase in service 8

 Shifted to online 19

+Total 158